madsrhea/madsrhea/README.md

-call me whatever [ any / all ]

-‣ interested in making video games and tinkering with robotics .
+‣ interested in making video games and tinkering with robotics.

 ‣ currently in school for software development - looking for work